 The mass media and the doctors spread the lie that they can cure most infections.
 It is not true!
-Their antibiotics work on bacteria, and that is all.
+Their antibiotics work on some bacteria, and that is all.

-Today, there are more and more anti-biotic resistant bacteria.
+Today, there are more and more antibiotic-resistant bacteria.
 Also, the antibiotics are so toxic they are almost as bad as some infections for the body.

 Also, don’t believe the natural healers who say they can cure anything with oregano oil, colloidal silver, grapefruit seed extract, or other natural products.
 That is not true, either.

 The brain.
-Many of these infections spread easily through the body and end up in brain, where they affect one’s thinking and one’s longevity.
+Many infections spread easily through the body and end up in brain, where they affect one’s thinking and one’s longevity.
 So try to be careful – much more careful than the average person – about where you go, what you touch, whose air you breathe, where you eat, and with whom you are intimate or even friendly.

 There is an opposite culture that teaches that a little filth is fine, and fun.
 Try to avoid this philosophy and these people.
 Know that this attitude is a death attitude, the opposite of where you are going.

 8. GOOD WILL TOWARD ALL.
 This is a key to a long and healthy life.
 Wish everyone well and you will benefit.
 Do not hold grudges and resentments.